EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 Software Compatability

-You can link Google Nest and Homekit items together using a Starling Home Hub (Bridge).
+You can link Google Nest and Homekit items using a Starling Home Hub (Bridge).
 This only makes Google NEST Devices visible in Apple Home.

 EVE Thermo Installation